blogKnowledge base

 Why Is Proof-of-Work Required in Bitcoin?

-Proof-of-Work (Proof-of-Work) is a consensus mechanism employed by blockchain networks, most notably Bitcoin, to validate transactions and create new blocks.
-It requires participants, called miners,
+Proof-of-Work (PoW) is a consensus mechanism employed by blockchain networks, most notably Bitcoin, to validate transactions and create new blocks.
+It requires participants, called miners, to solve c

 cover